haihala/whoops-all-grapplers/docs/4. Archive/2. Areas/old areas/core/bonuses.md

 Instead of combo scaling, the initial hit gets a damage buff (2x damage).

 # Timing
-If a button is timed instead of spammed, the player gets the timing bonus, which gives some [[meter]].
+If a button is timed instead of spammed, the player gets the timing bonus, which gives some [[Meter]].

 # What to reward
 Events that can happen in a fighting game: